simondbrooke/terraform-training-jamfpro/training_materials/terraform/module_05-01_jamf_terraform_basics.md

 1. Create a new file in your project in the `/workload/terraform/jamfpro/` directory and name it `jamfpro_api_integration.tf`
 2. Add in the API integration resource mentioned above and create the API Client.
 You can change the name attribute to anything you would like.
-3. Point the `authorization_scopes` attribute to your API role that was created in Exercise 1.
+3. Point the `authorization_scopes` attribute to your API role that was created in exercise 1.
 This is done by pointing having the value of {name of file}.{unique name of resource}.display_name
 4. Save the file
 5. Run your terraform and create the site by running the `terraform apply` command in the terminal in the `/workload/terraform/jamfpro` directory

 ---

-## Lesson 3 - Enrolment
+## Exercise 3 - Enrolment

-In this lesson, we are going to look at some Jamf Pro settings that are configured to allow users to enroll.
-The point of this lesson is to show how Terraform can be used to modify the Jamf Pro settings.
-This lesson will cover the following topics:
+In this exercise, we are going to look at some Jamf Pro settings that are configured to allow users to enroll.
+The point of this exercise is to show how Terraform can be used to modify the Jamf Pro settings.
+This exercise will cover the following topics:

 - [Configuring LAPS](#configuring-laps)
 - [Configuring User-initiated Enrolment](#configuring-user-initiated-enrolment)